NelsonPython/Git_training_docs/CloneRepo_PushUpdates.md

 ## Clone the repo

-Download a copy of the repo
+Cloning downloads a copy of everything in the repo

 ```
 $ git clone https://github.com/UserName/Git_Training